The-going/evlproject/content/core/user-api/observable/_index.md

 the [observer design
 pattern](https://en.wikipedia.org/wiki/Observer_pattern) in your
 application, based on the [Observable]({{< relref "core/_index.md#evl-core-elements" >}}) element.

-{{% mixedgrid-right src="/images/observable-bcast.png" %}}
 The Observable receives a stream of so-called _notices_, which may be events, state changes or any data which fits within a 64bit word, delivering them as _notifications_ (with additional meta-data) to subscribed threads called _observers_, when they ask for it.
-Subscribers do not have to be [attached] ({{< relref "core/user-api/thread/_index.md#evl_attach_thread" >}}) to the EVL core, any thread can observe an Observable element.
+Subscribers do not have to be [attached]({{< relref "core/user-api/thread/_index.md#evl_attach_thread" >}}) to the EVL core, any thread can observe an Observable element.
 Whether the threads which produce the events, the Observable and the observers live in the same or different processes is transparent.

+{{% mixedgrid-right src="/images/observable-bcast.png" %}}
+#### Broadcast mode
-By default, an Observable sends a copy of every event it receives to every observer which is subscribed to it, implementing broadcast mode as illustrated:
+By default, an Observable broadcasts a copy of every event it receives to every subscribed observer:
 {{% /mixedgrid-right %}}

 {{% mixedgrid-right src="/images/observable-master.png" %}}
+#### Master mode
 In some cases, you may want to use an Observable to dispatch work submitted as events to the set of observers which forms a pool of worker threads.
 Each message would be sent to a single worker, each